-The remaining sports or “equivalency sports” in NCAA Division I and II are where coach essentially have a pool of scholarship money that they can divide up amongst their team.
-While not a full ride, a partial scholarship offer can still cover a significant portion of college costs or very little.
-It may be that one student-athlete on a team gets a scholarship that covers tuition, while a teammate may only get offered a scholarship that covers the costs of books.
+The remaining sports, sometimes known as “equivalency sports” in NCAA Division I and II, are those where the head coach effectively has a scholarship fund that they can distribute among their team.
+Even if it’s not a full ride, a partial scholarship offer can nonetheless pay all or very little of your college expenses.
+One student-athlete from a team might receive a scholarship that pays for tuition, while a teammate might simply be granted a scholarship that pays for books.

-As a response to COVID-19, NCAA D1 Council adopted legislation that loosened regulation regarding need-based aid and academic scholarships that are not tied to athletic ability.
-Starting August 1, 2020, teams in equivalency sports will not have any athletes’ need- and academic-based aid count against the maximum athletic scholarship limit.
-Prior to this update, athletes had to meet certain criteria for their additional aid to not be counted against a team’s athletic scholarship limit.
+The NCAA D1 Council responded to COVID-19 by passing legislation that relaxed restrictions on need-based aid and academic scholarships that are not tied to athletic ability.
+Teams in equivalency sports will be exempt from counting any players’ need- and academic-based aid toward the maximum athletic scholarship limit as of August 1, 2020.
+Before this revision, players had to fulfill certain requirements in order for their supplemental aid to be exempt from counting toward a team’s athletic scholarship cap.

 Preferred walk-on offer